kunal15112001/RIKI-05-Beginner-Friendly/README.md

 # ✨Hacktoberfest 2022✨

 <img src="https://github.blog/wp-content/uploads/2022/10/hacktoberfestbanner.jpeg?resize=1200%2C630" />
-A Simple😉 beginner friendly😊 Repo for all programmers and coders.
-All contributors are requested to star🌟this repo and and folllllow me.
+A Simple beginner friendly Repo for all programmers and coders.
+All contributors are requested to star🌟this repo.

 Contribute to start your journey with hacktoberfest.
 Happy Hacking💻!!! (*Required)